monorkin/rabbitmq_http_auth_backend/README.md

 ## License

 This software is licensed under the MIT license.
+A copy of the license can be found in the [LICENSE.txt file](/LICENSE.txt) included with this software.

 **TL;DR** this software comes with absolutely no warranty of any kind.
 You are free to redistribute and modify the software as long as the original